itsrahul/prashna/README.md

 ### Setting up Admin Account

 Use this to create an admin account, which used for adminstrative purposes.
 Use `rails admin:new` to run rake task

+### Generating Auth Token

+Use this to create auth token for old users.
+Use `rails gen_auth_token` to run rake task.

+### Creating Default Packs

+Use this to create some default credit packs, including signup.
+Use `rails create_credit_packs` to run rake task.

+### Port Legacy User's Signup credit transaction's creditable

+Use this to port user's signup transactions creditable to Pack.
+Use `rails port_legacy_signup_transactions` to run rake task.